gaganawhad/notes/books/the-rspec-book/notes.md

 - *TEST DOUBLE*: A fake object that pretends to be real object is called a test doupble.
 A 'test double' is a generic name for stubs, mocks, fakes, spies etc.

+- 'One expectation per example' is a good guideline to follow.
+The rationale there is that if there are two expectations in an example that should both fail given the implementation at that moment, we'll only see the first failure.
+No sooner do we meet that expectation than we discover that we haven't met the second expectation.
+If they live in separate examples, then they'll both fail, and that will provide us with more accurate information than if only one of them is failing.

+- `as_null_object`: The book talks about this but doesn't really explain it.
+Only mentions that it is a design pattern described in 'Pattern Languages of Program Design 3' and is supported by RSpec's `double` framework. - bad book

+- `let(:method) {}`
+        - takes a symbol representing a method name and a block, which represents the implementation of that method
+        - it comes with inbuilt memoization

+#### Chapter 4 - Describing code with RSpec

+- A strict adherence to a structure in which every object has a single example group and evry method has a single code example should be avoided!
+That sort of structure leads to long examples that take an object through many phases, setting expectations at several stopping points in each example.
+Examples like these are difficult to write to begin with, and much more difficult to uanderstand and debug later.

+- `spec_helper.rb` is required in every spec file and is stored in `spec/` directory.
+RSpec adds this directory to the global `$LOAD_PATH`.

+- 'describe()` method hooks into RSpec's API and returns a subclass of `RSpec::Core::ExampleGroup`.
+This is a group of examples of the expected behavior of an object.

+- The `it()` method creates an example.
+Technically it is an instance of `ExampleGroup` returned by `describe()`.

+- Each spec file requires `spec/spec_helper.rb`, which, incase of an standard ruby project requires `lib/my_project.rb` which inturn then requires all other files required for the project